 Hayden Island was also home to the “Million-Dollar Pleasure Paradise,” Lotus Isle, which opened in 1930 and covered Tomahawk Isle, Hayden Island’s 128-acre east end.
 Visitors to Lotus Isle would be greeted at the entrance by a 100-foot-tall neon Eiffel Tower sign on their way to enjoy the park’s 40 rides.

 Arguably the most famous park of Hayden Island’s days of yore, which shares its name with the local shopping center – at which you can still ride the legendary C.W.
 Parker Merry-Go-Round – was the Jantzen Beach Amusement Park.
 By the time the park closed in 1970, it had entertained some 30 million visitors, who had come from far and wide to enjoy attractions such as the Golden Canopy Ballroom and the Big Dipper roller coaster.

 Classic Island Life, Brought to the Modern Day

 Peace, nature, and comfort – these three aspects that many would use to describe island life are at the core of Yacht Harbor life.
-Floating homes, marinas, small business, and more define Yacht Harbor’s quiet streets and trails, and the tree-lined main street is the perfect place for a calm jog, bike ride, or stroll with your loved ones.
+Floating homes, marinas, small businesses, and more define Yacht Harbor’s quiet streets and trails, and the tree-lined main street is the perfect place for a calm jog, bike ride, or stroll with your loved ones.

-The newly-renovated Jantzen Beach Center brings renewed vim and vigor to Hayden Island, and features some of Portland’s most popular retailers and dining options including Best Buy, TJ Maxx, McMenamins, and Starbucks.
+The newly-renovated Jantzen Beach Center brings renewed vim and vigor to Hayden Island and features some of Portland’s most popular retailers and dining options including Best Buy, TJ Maxx, McMenamins, and Starbucks.

 Meanwhile, Vancouver and its best restaurants are just across the river – restaurants such as Niche Wine Bar, Tommy O’s Pacific Rim Bistr0, and McMenamins on the Columbia.